Department of Veterans Affairs - Lubbock Texas

 Department of Veterans Affairs - Lubbock, TX

-Department Of Veterans Affairs is treatment center located at 6104 Avenue Q South Drive in the 79412 zip code in Lubbock, TX that offers medication-assisted substance abuse treatment.
-It accepts pregnant/postpartum women, people with co-occurring substance use and mental disorders and seniors and older adults into its treatment program.
-Department Of Veterans Affairs provides buprenorphine maintenance, naltrexone administration and relapse prevention from naltrexone to young adults and adults.
-Some of the treatment approaches used by Department Of Veterans Affairs consist of cognitive behavioral therapy, anger management and substance use counseling.
-Department Of Veterans Affairs also provides detox services and offers benzodiazepines detoxification, opioid detox and cocaine detoxification.
+Department Of Veterans Affairs is treatment facility located at 6104 Avenue Q South Drive in the 79412 zip code in Lubbock, TX that offers medication-assisted substance use treatment.
+It accepts people with trauma, veterans and domestic violence victims into its treatment service.
+Department Of Veterans Affairs provides buprenorphine maintenance, buprenorphine detox and naltrexone administration to young adults and adults.
+Some of the treatment approaches used by Department Of Veterans Affairs consist of relapse prevention, cognitive behavioral therapy and motivational interviewing.
+Department Of Veterans Affairs also offers detox programs and offers methamphetamines detoxification, opioid detox and alcohol detox.

 Address: 6104 Avenue Q South Drive, Lubbock, TX 79412